White Revolution: Reforms

-Mohammad Reza Shah had intended it to be a non-violent regeneration of Iranian society through economic and social reforms, with the ultimate long-term aim of transforming Iran into a global economic and industrial power.
+The Shah had intended it to be a non-violent regeneration of Iranian society through economic and social reforms, with the ultimate long-term aim of transforming Iran into a global economic and industrial power.
 The Shah introduced economic concepts such as profit-sharing for workers and initiated massive government-financed heavy industry projects, as well as the nationalization of forests and pastureland.
 Most important, however, were the land reform programs which saw the traditional landed elites of Iran lose much of their influence and power.
 Nearly 90% of Iranian sharecroppers became landowners as a result.

 Socially, the platform granted women more rights and poured money into education, especially in the rural areas.
 A Literacy Corps was established, which allowed young men to fulfill their compulsory military service by working as village literacy teachers.